DimensionDev/Mask-Docs/docs/FAQ.md

 # FAQ

-## How to remove unused locale fields?
+## How to remove unused locale keys?

 You can you the command from the `locale-kit`.